MenghongGIC/DestiCam/README.md

 git checkout "sophea"

 # Push code changes to your branch (We will merge later via web)
+# Using `--all` is not recommended.
+Please just add only files/folder that u changes.
 git add "{file/folder path or use `--all` to add all changes}" # Example: git add --all git commit -m "{Type anything that you changes.
 Make it Short}" git push origin "sophea"